frieda566/Tech-Basics-1/README.md

 # Week 2
 This weeks assignment consisted of creating a **text game**.
 I decided to create a study method quiz which helps the user find the perfect method.

+# Week 3
+This weeks assignemnt consisted of creating